Meet the Team

 In my free time, I am a dance teacher and a volunteer at my son’s school.
 I feel strongly that everyone’s thoughts and feelings matter and I am committed to helping my clients live their best life.

-Clinician - Oxford and Seymour
+Clinician - Oxford & Southbury

 Clinician - Southbury, Seymour, and Oxford